net-lisias-ksp/Principia/Concepts.md

     You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
 This plotting frame is pinned to the centre of the celestial and rotates with its surface.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at its surface the atmospheric features (e.g., the Great Red Spot) will appear immobile.
 On the other hand the distant stars like Sirius, the Sun and the natural satellites of Jupiter will appear to move around.

     This frame is useful when entering or leaving an orbit around a celestial: because the celestial looks immobile you can tune your approach and make sure that you don't come in too fast, don't enter the atmosphere or (horror!) don't crash on the surface.
-It is also the most useful for any manœuvre that happens in low orbit (think International Space Station for instance).
+It is also useful for synchronous orbits.

 * Non-rotating reference frame fixing the centre of a celestial

     A frame similar to the previous one, except that it doesn't rotate with the celestial and stays fixed with respect to distant stars.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at a distant star like Sirius it will also appear immobile.
 On the other hand the Sun and the natural satellites of Jupiter will appear to move around.

+    This frame is useful for any manœuvre that happens in low orbit (think International Space Station for instance).

     This frame is the one in which the stock KSP displays its conics (the trajectories are only conics in this particular kind of frame).